mantl/mantl/roles/lvm/README.rst

    Device name for attach as volume group.

-   Default vaule can vary depending from used cloud.
+   Default value can vary depending from used cloud.

    - For Openstack: /dev/vdb
    - For GCE: /dev/disk/by-id/google-lvm